 1. Personnel and Equipment.
-Provide and assign to the work a PennDOT Certified Aggregate Technician who will test coarse aggregate at the source according to the requirements listed in Bulletin 14.
+Provide and assign a PennDOT Certified Aggregate Technician to test coarse aggregate at the source according to Bulletin 14.

-Provide equipment for acceptance testing and for developing and maintaining a QC program to ensure compliance with specification requirements during production as required in Bulletin 14.
+Provide equipment for acceptance testing and for developing and maintaining a QC program to ensure compliance with specification requirements during production according to Bulletin 14.